 Fukushima radioactivity monitoring in the North Pacific Ocean

-On March 11, 2011, a massive 9.0 magnitude earthquake triggered a tsunami off the coast of Japan, severely damaging the Fukushima Dai-ichi Nuclear Power Plants resulting in the discharge of a radioactive plume into the atmosphere and ocean.
-The radioactive material that entered the ocean moved eastward towards North America via the Kuroshio and North Pacific current systems.
+On March 11, 2011, a massive 9.0 magnitude earthquake triggered a tsunami off the coast of Japan.
+It severely damaged the Fukushima Dai-ichi nuclear power plant, resulting in the discharge of a radioactive plume into the atmosphere and ocean.
+The resulting large oceanic plume was dissipated rapidly by currents, tidal forces and eddies in the energetic coastal waters off Japan, but a significant remnant was transported eastward by the Oyashio and Kuroshio current systems.

 - Date modified: